Martin-Taddey/CSCI232-Project2/README.md

-Lee, Suyeon
-Taddey, Martin
-CSCI 232
-Avshalom, Ariel
-May 22, 2022
+Final Project - CSCI 232 - Suyeon Lee - Martin Taddey - May 22, 2022

 # Project Writeup:
 * 1. Information about your data